What is the Neuro-alignment Program?

 How Does the Program Work?

-The Neuro-alignment Program focuses on the intricate communication between the brain and the body, offering a brain-based rehabilitation approach to “rewire” and realign faulty neural pathways.
+The Neuro-alignment Program (NAP) focuses on the intricate communication between the brain and the body, offering a brain-based rehabilitation approach to retrain, “rewire” and realign faulty neural pathways.
 It combines scientific and holistic techniques, inspired by Dr. Norman Doidge’s pioneering work, to facilitate transformation from the inside out.
 The strategies employed are scientifically supported and widely endorsed in the field of neuroplasticity.

 Key Components of the Program